1ay1/neowall/README.md

 ## License

 MIT - Do whatever you want, just don't sue us if your wallpaper becomes sentient.
+(Looking at you, Matrix rain.) 🟢

 ## Credits